 Tendering lifecycle (external link) — New Zealand Government Procurement

 An RFx can come in many shapes and forms.
 If it’s for a small amount of work, it will be fairly straightforward.
 But applying for larger and/or long-term contracts will require a significant amount of time, thinking and resources to complete.
 You’ll need to be strategic when you decide which tenders to respond to.

-Even if the contract is relevant to your business, you should first consider how much preparation will need to go into the application process, and whether your business is able to sustain that effort — especially as winning the contract isn’t guaranteed.
+Even if the contract is relevant to your business or skills you should first think about how much prep will need to go into the application process, and whether your business is able to sustain that effort — especially as winning the contract isn’t guaranteed.